kissgyorgy/my-stars/README.md

 ## TypeScript

+- [streetwriters/notesnook](https://github.com/streetwriters/notesnook) - A fully open source & end-to-end encrypted note taking alternative to Evernote.
 - [lit/lit](https://github.com/lit/lit) - Lit is a simple library for building fast, lightweight web components.
 - [nanostores/nanostores](https://github.com/nanostores/nanostores) - A tiny (298 bytes) state manager for React/RN/Preact/Vue/Svelte with many atomic tree-shakable stores
 - [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀
-- [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
+- [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React)
-- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A next-generation Python notebook: explore data, build tools, deploy apps!
+- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python: run reproducible experiments, bring data to life with UI elements, execute as a script, deploy as an app, and version with git.
 - [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 Works with all frameworks as well as regular HTML/CSS/JS. 🥾
 - [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.
 - [noatpad/obsidian-banners](https://github.com/noatpad/obsidian-banners) - An Obsidian plugin that adds banners to your notes